c-blake/cligen/README.md

-for a CLI is all about as painless as possible - mostly learning what kind of proc is "command-like" enough, various minor controls/arguments to `dispatch` to enhance the help message, and the "binding/translation" between proc and command parameters The last is helped a lot by the auto-generated help message.
+for a CLI is all about as painless as possible - mostly learning what kind of proc is "command-like" enough, various minor controls/arguments to `dispatch` to enhance the help message, and the "binding/translation" between proc and command parameters.
+The last is helped a lot by the auto-generated help message.

 Future directions/TODO
 ======================
+ - Automate git/nimble-like multi-dispatch.
+Not so bad..See test/ManualMulti.nim
+   To separate global and local optionals, must break out of getopt after last non-optional is processed/pass remainder of cmdline to subcmd.

+ - In Nim, `##`-doc comments are the norm rather than doc strings as in Python.
+   Pragma macros can get the comment text, but getImpl cannot due to .comment not being copied around.  https://github.com/nim-lang/Nim/issues/3690 Araq favors fixing propagation (but also a bigger .comment->.strVal change).
+   Once resolved, we can default doc=ThatText.
+In Nim, ThatText usually will describe overall operation and parameter semantics.
+This implies that in a very common-case merely dispatch(myapi) would be all that was needed.

  - Might be nice to be able to pass through (from dispatch) colGap, min4th, and maybe a new param to double-space optionally (extra \n between optTab rows).
    [dispatch getting to be a pretty fat interface, but formatting usually is.]

  - Better error reporting.
 E.g., help={"foo" : "stuff"} silently ignores "foo"
    if there is no such parameter.
 Etc.

- - Automate git/nimble-like multi-dispatch.
-Not so bad..See test/ManualMulti.nim
-   To separate global and local optionals, must break out of getopt after last non-optional is processed/pass remainder of cmdline to subcmd.

- - Would be nice to provide control over option parsing backend instead of just always using parseopt2.
-Can roll own more traditionally Unix-y backend.
-Can infer that only bool options can not expect arguments, and can be combined like "ls -lt" while non-bool options require vals and need no :|= separator.

  - Could use argv "--" separator to allow multiple positional sequences.
 Could also allow user override in dispatchGen arg to specify which proc param gets